Information to help you run a safe and successful event.

 Filming in North Hertfordshire

-We can offer advice on suitable locations for filming in North Hertfordshire.
+We can offer advice and information on suitable locations for filming in North Hertfordshire - follow the link for more details.

 Depending on the activities at your event, you may be required to make an application for an entertainment license.
 Typically these cover activities such as: